avmohan/scala-for-the-impatient/Notes.md

-In function definition, type should be given for the parameters, but the return type can be inferred, except in the case of recursive functions in which case the return type needs to be supplied
+In function definition, type should be given for the parameters, but the return type can be inferred, except in the case of recursive functions in which case the return type needs to be supplied Still, in many cases, it can be more readable to provide an explicit return type.
-Without an eq, it's a Unit return type.
-This is not considered good style, better to be explicit
+Without an equals, it's a Unit return type.
+This is not considered good style, better to be explicit by explicitly specifying Unit return type and using the equals syntax itself.

 Named arguments => Useful for greater clarity, for changing the order, and to avoid